icl-utk-edu/heffte/python/README.md

 # Python Wrappers

-HeFFTe provides a set of Python wrappers that use the C interface but provide object oriented API mimicing C++.
+HeFFTe provides a set of Python wrappers that use the C interface but provide object-oriented API mimicking C++.
 Thus, the C++ documentation remains relevant.

 #### Requirements